 - Skills building seminar: 60-minute sessions, specifically organised to build the capacity and knowledge of conference delegates.
 Usually with 1-2 presentations and longer time for skills development and collaborative learning.

 - Round table: 60-minute sessions with 3-5 panel discussants.
 They can each make a short presentation of a specific subject, which will be discussed between the panel members and audience.

 - Practice sessions: 60-minute session by (up to 5) practitioners presenting proven and replicable methods and approaches to transformative change in public health, with ample time for audience interaction.

 You may submit up to 5 presentations/panellists in a workshop.

 4. Guidelines for workshop submitters

-All proposals must be submitted and, if accepted, presented in English.
+All workshop proposals must be submitted and, if accepted, must be presented in English.

 Graphics or tables cannot be accepted because of production limitations.

 Workshop titles should be in sentence case with a capital for the first letter of the first word.
 Do not use capital letters only and avoid using abbreviations or acronyms.
 Give geographic location and dates if applicable.

 Indicate the organiser of the workshop.
 This can be a department, NGO or EUPHA section.
 Do not add names of individual organisers.